QuantumTux/Effluvia/StarFleetBattles/README.md

 ### SFB-Rule-PointDefenseSkid-By-DavidBank.pdf
 For freighter captains, calling the cops wasn't always an option.
 This skid adds defensive capability to help a ship fend off attacks.

+### SFB-Rule-PriorityDeliverySkid-By-DavidBank.pdf
+Long-time SFB players will remember the **Federation Express** delivery ships.
+But even the USPS doesn't deliver _all_ the US Mail; some of that gets hired out.

 ### SFB-Rule-RepairSkid-By-DavidBank.pdf
 Frontier planets and less-developed colony worlds often needed to repair ships that could not land on the planet.
 A Repair Skid let a freighter captain bring services to these places.

+### SFB-Rule-SpecialityCargoSkid-By-DavidBank.pdf
+Your average cargo container can't handle **Tholian Gem Flowers**.
+What is the enterprising freighter captain to do?

 </details>

 ## SFB-Rule-SwallowRounds-By-DavidBank.pdf
-Another idea I had for a system to counter swarms of warp-seeking (Type VI) drones.
+An idea I had for a system to counter swarms of warp-seeking (Type VI) drones.
 Again, I think it strikes a good balance between possible effects and limiting factors.
 The name, _Swallow_, is actually lifted from the _BattleStar Galactica_ miniseries.

 # Scenarios
 The scenarios are **not** "official" ADB-approved scenarios.